PoutineSyropErable/JetUML/readme.md

 **Manual Way:**
-Depending on your shell (bash, zsh, fish), find it's (run config/RC) file (And you know which shell it is and where's it's config file is if it's a different one)
+Depending on your shell (bash, zsh, fish), find it's (run config/RC) file

+If you are using a different shell, you are using something niche, and you definitely installed it and configured it yourself, So, you should know where the file is and how to do it yourself, or at least know how to ask ChatGPT how to do it.

-here's the path to the shell rc files
+Here's the path to the shell rc files

 ```bash
 ~/.config/fish/config.fish